 Where is the nest?
 The nest is in the hollow of a River Birch tree on a busy neighborhood street.
 Sofie & Owlbert took up residence in this tree after the July 2013 Derecho destroyed many mature trees just a few blocks south.

 Why choose to nest here?
-Though it seems odd Owlbert & Sofie chose an urbanized locale surrounded by a constant stream of cars & human activity, their choice was no accident.
-It is protected from above by another 30-40 feet of tree canopy, roaming animals cannot access the nest, opening that faces N/NE protects the inside of cavity from the rain and severe winds.
-The two primary threats at this locale are crows and speeding cars.
-In response to these threats, we utilize unique and innovative solutions without disrupting their habitat.
+Roaming animals cannot access the nest.
+Opening that faces N/NE protects the inside from rain and severe winds.
+Protected from above by another 40+ feet of tree canopy.
+Mature trees in neighboring yards provide perfect vantage point for watching the nest.
+The primary threats in this locale are crows and speeding cars.
+In response to these threats, we’ve adopted innovative solutions without disrupting their habitat.

 How old are Owlbert & Sofie?
-Our best guestimate is (at least) 5 or 6 years old.
-Barred owls aren’t mature enough to lay an egg until age 1 or 2.
-Assuming Sofie did not brood prior to 2014, ergo, at least 5 or 6 years old.
+Our guestimate 6 or 7+ years old.
+We presume Sofie’s first brood was 2013-14.
+Females aren’t mature enough to lay an egg until age one or two.
+Ergo, at least 6 or 7.

-Barred Owls are protected raptors under The Federal Migratory Bird Treaty Act.
-In short, that means it is illegal to take, kill, maim, or harm the owls or their eggs.
-It is also illegal to damage or kill their nest tree without a permit.
+Challenges to having urbanized owls as neighbors?
+Barred owls listed under the Federal Migratory Bird Treaty Act.
+This means it is illegal to take, kill, maim, or harm the owls or their eggs, as well as damage or kill their nest tree without a permit.
 Even so, some have found it entertaining to set off fireworks near them.
 Others, under the belief that barred owls eat cats and dogs, take shots at them with their bee bee gun or real gun.
-Last year, careless developers removed 25,000 feet of their habitat, which resulted in the loss of one of the immature owls.
+Last year, careless developers removed 25,000 feet of their habitat, which resulted in the loss of Tino one of the immature owls.

-On behalf of Team BOOMT, we look forward to seeing everyone on the chat feed and Facebook page for 2017 season.
+On behalf of Team BOOMT, we look forward to hearing from everyone on the chat feed and Facebook page for 2018 season.